daneroo/setup-osx-dev/README.md

         jslint  node-snippet-jslint.js
         jshint  node-snippet-jshint.js

+Now using the JSLintMate plugin and pointing it to `/usr/local/lib/node_modules/jshint/lib/hint.js` and `/usr/local/lib/node_modules/jslint/lib/jslint.js` as linters. problem with `unparam`.

 The beautifier I was using is the one in JSTools, which is out of date, and caused a few minor irritants: like having to put `(-1)` in parens to avoid a space being inserted, and arrays are quirky.
 See `ioOpts` and `/incoming ... .join()` in the snippet.

 Now I think I will use JSLintmate (straight npm install dependant), and get a similar thing working with jsbeautifier, which will take the editors indent into account.